Eternal Sunshine (album)

-Eternal Sunshine is the seventh studio album by American singer-songwriter Ariana Grande.
-It was released on March 8, 2024, by Republic Records.
-Written and produced by Grande, Max Martin, Ilya Salmanzadeh, and Oscar Görres amongst others, Eternal Sunshine is a pop and R&B record with dance, synth-pop and house influences, characterized by mid-tempo synthesizers, subtle guitar and string elements.
+Eternal Sunshine (stylized in all lowercase) is the seventh studio album by American singer and songwriter Ariana Grande, released by Republic Records on March 8, 2024.
+Written and produced by Grande, Max Martin, Ilya Salmanzadeh, and Oscar Görres amongst others, Eternal Sunshine is a pop, R&B, and electropop record with dance and house influences, characterized by mid-tempo synthesizers, subtle guitar, and string elements.

-Grande derived the album's title from the 2004 American film Eternal Sunshine of the Spotless Mind.
-She conceived the album as a record of both vulnerability and entertainment, inspired by her personal life experiences.
-Upon release, the album received acclaim from critics for its restrained vocals and music, and the emotional vulnerability of the subject matter, while some critiqued the songwriting as unrefined.
-Eternal Sunshine and its singles were nominated for three Grammy Awards, including for Best Pop Vocal Album.
+Grande derived the title from the American film Eternal Sunshine of the Spotless Mind (2004).
+She conceived it as a record of both vulnerability and entertainment, inspired by her personal life experiences.
+It received acclaim from critics for its restrained vocals and music and its emotional vulnerability, while some critiqued the songwriting as unrefined.
+It was supported by three singles: "Yes, And?", "We Can't Be Friends (Wait for Your Love)", and "The Boy Is Mine".
+Eternal Sunshine and its singles received three nominations at the 67th Annual Grammy Awards, including Best Pop Vocal Album.

-In the United States, the album opened at number one on the Billboard 200, marking her sixth number-one on the chart, while charting all of its tracks on the Billboard Hot 100.
-Three singles were released from the album; the first two, "Yes, And?" and "We Can't Be Friends (Wait for Your Love)", debuted atop the Hot 100, making Grande the woman with the most number-one debuts and the first woman with two albums to produce multiple number-one debuts in the US.
-Eternal Sunshine topped the charts across Europe, Asia-Pacific, and the Americas.
-Grande promoted and discussed the album on programs hosted by Zach Sang, Zane Lowe, Penn Badgley, and Sean Evans, and was the musical guest of Saturday Night Live on March 9, 2024.
-She performed music from the album at the 2024 Met Gala and on The Tonight Show Starring Jimmy Fallon, and is set to embark on a namesake concert tour in support of the album between June and September 2026.
+In the United States, Eternal Sunshine opened at number one on the Billboard 200 and charted all of its tracks on the Billboard Hot 100, with the first two singles making Grande the woman with the most number-one debuts and the first woman with two albums to produce multiple number-one debuts on the chart.
+The album topped the charts across Europe, Asia-Pacific, and the Americas.
+Grande promoted and discussed it on programs hosted by Zach Sang, Zane Lowe, Penn Badgley, and Sean Evans and was the musical guest of Saturday Night Live on March 9, 2024.
+She performed its tracks at the 2024 Met Gala and on The Tonight Show Starring Jimmy Fallon.

-The standard edition of Eternal Sunshine does not contain guest musical acts, but features spoken words from Grande's maternal grandmother Marjorie Grande on "Ordinary Things" and astrologer Diana Garland on "Saturn Returns Interlude".
-Two extended editions of the album, including remixes and live versions of several tracks from the standard album, were released on March 10 and October 1, 2024.
-The additional tracks feature Australian singer Troye Sivan and American singers Mariah Carey, Brandy, and Monica.
-A deluxe edition, Eternal Sunshine Deluxe: Brighter Days Ahead, was released on March 28, 2025, supported by a short film with the same subtitle and the single "Twilight Zone".
+The standard edition of Eternal Sunshine features spoken words from Grande's maternal grandmother, Marjorie Grande, on "Ordinary Things" and astrologer Diana Garland on "Saturn Returns Interlude".
+Two extended editions, including remixes featuring Troye Sivan, Mariah Carey, Brandy, and Monica and live versions of several tracks, were released on March 10 and October 1, 2024.
+A deluxe reissue, Eternal Sunshine Deluxe: Brighter Days Ahead, was released on March 28, 2025, and supported by a short film also titled Brighter Days Ahead.
+To promote the album and its reissue, Grande embarked on the Eternal Sunshine Tour from June to September 2026.